 9. How do adoptive parents pass the home study?

-Applicants must pass background checks in order to pass a home study.
+Applicants must pass background checks to pass a home study.
 A felony conviction on a record of an applicant in the following will permanently disqualify an applicant from the adoption process: